yyan115/DigiDucks/README.md

 Set Game as startup project and press build or run in Visual Studio.

 If you want to use Engine features, simply add #include "DuckEngine.h" to your game scripts.

+Engine documentation is WIP.
+Feel free to ask if there are any enquiries or if you would like a feature to be added.